 But the senior’s touchdown led to some confusion and complaints, mainly from the Junior coaches led by Sonny Delpizzo, Aerik Ross, Blake Baker, Nico Mashkouri, Marcus Salmeron, Reno DiGesualdo, Evan Quinonez, Keegan Holloran, Danny Bartrez, Cody Salazar, Cody Case, and Connor Bettencourt.

-Another rule that teams were made aware of was for a two-point conversion, the team had to score in the endzone, not the 25 yard line.
+Another rule that teams were made aware of was that for a two-point conversion, the team had to score in the end zone, not the 25-yard line.

 Both teams scored again before the end of the half, going into halftime with a score of 22-12.